mani-bellan/DARPG/README.md

 ### Prerequisites

 * Generate your API Key : I have the details in my blog : https://medium.com/@mani.bellan/introduction-to-gemini-ai-fe16b1bbedfe
-* Update the key in the config.yaml file within config folder.
+* Create a config folder and ceate a config.yaml file config folder with the key details.Content of the file :
+    ```gemini:
+        api_key : "Your Gemini API Key Here"
+    ```
 * Note - This is assigned per user and should not be shared publicly.